ChristmasLover12345/HerediaJ_P4_All4OneSite/README.md

 Thing different from figma on purpose:
 1. added buttons to pages that needed them (adding numbers and asking questions etc)
 2. made a computer output window for, well, computer output
+3. Addeed greater than less than since it was missing from the figma